Monomial-agnostic computation of vanishing ideals: Advantages of gradient normalization

-By the Cauchy--Schwarz inequality and $\|\mathfrak{n}_{\mathrm{g}}(g; X)\|=1$, the second term becomes $\sqrt{\sum_{\boldsymbol{x}\in X}(\nabla g(\boldsymbol{x}_i)\boldsymbol{n}_i)^2} \le \max_{\boldsymbol{x}\in X} \|\boldsymbol{n}_{\boldsymbol{x}}\|$. \end{proof}
+By the Cauchy--Schwarz inequality and $\norm{\gnvec{X}{g}}_2=1$, the second term becomes $\sqrt{\sum_{\bm{x}\in X}(\nabla g(\bm{x}_i)\bm{n}_i)^2} \le \max_{i\in \{1,\ldots, m\}} \norm{\bm{n}_{i}}_2$. \end{proof}

-This result implies that the difference of the evaluation vectors between perturbed and unperturbed points is proportional to the magnitude of the perturbations when the perturbations are small.
-This behavior is significantly important in practical scenarios where one must adjust a proper $\epsilon$ empirically.
-In the Bayesian setting, the prior on the perturbation is typically a Gaussian distribution $\mathcal{N}(\boldsymbol{0}, \epsilon^2 I)$, which assumes the (Euclidean) distance from a perturbed point to the unperturbed point is at most $\epsilon$ with a moderate probability.
-This is a soft thresholding based on the geometrical distance, which can be empirically estimated, e.g., by repeating measurements of data.
-However, in the approximate computation of vanishing ideals, the threshold $\epsilon$ measures the evaluations of the polynomials at points, which are difficult to estimate without knowing the form of the polynomials.
+This result implies that the magnitude of the difference between the evaluation vectors of perturbed and unperturbed points is proportional to the magnitude of the perturbations when the perturbations are small.
+This behavior is significantly important in practical scenarios where one must empirically adjust a proper $\epsilon$.
+The prior on the perturbation is typically a Gaussian distribution $\mathcal{N}(\bm{0}, \epsilon^2 E_n)$, which assumes the Euclidean distance from a perturbed point to the unperturbed point is at most $\epsilon$ with a moderate probability.
+This is a soft thresholding based on the geometrical distance, which can be empirically estimated, e.g., by repeatedly measuring data points.
+However, in the approximate computation of vanishing ideals, the threshold $\epsilon$ is set for the magnitude of the evaluation values of the polynomials at points.
+Such an algebraic distance is difficult to estimate without knowing the polynomials.
 Proposition~\ref{prop:perturbation} provides a (locally) linear relation between the evaluation of polynomials and the geometrical distance.
 Thus, it is reasonable to set $\epsilon$ solely based on the estimated perturbation magnitude.

 The geometrical distance of approximately vanishing polynomials was also considered in~\citep{fassino2013simple}.
 As in our analysis, they used the first-order approximation.
 The main differences between their work and our work are: (i) they focus on finding a single polynomial rather than a basis, (ii) their upper bound is output-sensitive, and (iii) there is a possibility that no polynomial is found with their algorithm.
-This is because with coefficient normalization, we cannot ensure a moderate gradient of polynomials around the given points.
-In contrast, our approach with gradient normalization always achieves local linearity between geometric distance and evaluation, which is important as mentioned above.
+This is because, with coefficient normalization, we cannot ensure a moderate gradient of polynomials around the given points.